cog

 7: Run the command "vpd -i RW_VPD -s check_enrollment=0", then press Ctrl+Alt+F1.

-9: Once you're done, reboot your computer with Power+Refresh, then follow the instructions.
+8: Once you're done, reboot your computer with Power+Refresh, then reunenroll.

-Allows you to boot into Linux or Chrome OS without modifying your Chromebook.
+Allows you to boot Linux or Chrome OS from an external storage device without modifying your Chromebook.

 Chrome OS-based exploit.